Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

 ###

 This license verifier software will allow you to read the flag.
 However, before you can do so, you must verify that you are licensed to read flag files!
-This program consumes a license key over stdin.
+This program consumes a license key over STDIN.
 Each program may perform entirely different operations on that input!
 You must figure out (by reverse engineering this program) what that license key is.
 Providing the correct license key will net you the flag!